extremenetworks/ipfabric-docs/docs/source/flow.rst

 .. figure:: /_static/images/flow/workflow_designer.png
     :align: center

-Workflow Designer is launched from the main |bwc| Web UI.
+Workflow Designer is launched from the main |ewc| Web UI.
 First login to https://YOUR_HOST_IP/.
 You can launch Designer in two different ways - either by creating a new workflow, or by editing an existing workflow: